BoolPurist/daily_ruster_man/README.md

 # Todos

-- Implment option to open entry for whole year
-- Implement limit option on list subcommand to limit shown items
 - Show line numbers to left from todoy up to future with positive numbers and negative for dailies past today
-- Implement template system for opening new daily
-- Implement config file
 - Implement option to choose used editor via arg, env and config